couchand/descent/README.md

 variables into lazy loaded properties, again making the assumption that it is best to apply the common pattern.

+Properties, methods, and classes can all have different types of modifiers in Apex.
+In descent, many of these are not needed.
+In particular:

+ * The visibility modifiers `global`, `public`, `private`, and `protected` are still used, though in some cases they can be ignored.
+Particularly:

+   * For classes and methods marked `test`, `private` is assumed.
+   * For classes marked `webservice`, `global` is assumed.
+   * Methods and inner classes are assumed to have the visibility of their containing class.
+This is in contrast to Apex.
+   * If nothing else would give something a visibility, it is assumed to be `public`.

+ * The inheritance modifiers `virtual`, `abstract`, and `override` are inferred.
+Specifically:

+   * If a method overrides a method in a parent class, the method will be marked `override` on the child and `virtual` on the parent.
+   * If a method is declared but not defined, it will be marked `abstract`.
+   * If a class has at least one abstract method, it will be marked `abstract`.

+ * The modifier `final` is assumed for any variable written in ALL_CAPS.
+ * The modifier `static` should be indicated with the scope resolution operator `::` (and is assumed for any final class variables).
+ * The modifier `transient` should be indicated with a tilde.
+ * The sharing modifier `with sharing` is assumed to enforce the security model.
+To overried:

+   * A single bang (`!`) will mark a class as not specified.
+     When the compiled Apex runs, this class with inherit the sharing settings of the calling class.
+   * A double bang (`!!`) will mark a class as ignoring the sharing rules.
+The generated class will be marked as `without sharing`.

 More Information
 ----------------